rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.12 Fix for foreign sites =

+* There was a problem for non-Lover packages and Lover packages in non-English that prevented a page's text from rendering.
+This is fixed here.

 = 4.11 Revered changes  =